xrdocs/ncs5500/_tutorials/2023-05-13-hw-module-profile-update-13may.md

 Note1: in an IGP domain, only the router's loopbacks need to be bound to labels.
 It's a best practise to use filters to reduce the IGP to MPLS relationship.
 {: .notice--info}

-Note2: This profiles is not applicable for J2 based systems.
+Note2: This profiles is not supported for J2 based systems.
 {: .notice--info}

 _External documentation_: